off-by-0point5/resourcepack-test/README.md

-# template-extension
+# resourcepack-test
-Template for pure java minestom extensions
+Minestom extension for tests with resourcepacks